Ys VIII: Lacrimosa of Dana: Development

 Ys VIII was announced in August 2014 for PlayStation Vita and PlayStation 4.
 It was released in Japan on July 21, 2016.
-It is the first game in the Ys series to release for PlayStation 4 as well as the first time that Falcom worked on a PlayStation 4 game.
+It is the first game in the Ys series to be released for PlayStation 4, as well as the first time that Falcom worked on a PlayStation 4 game.
 First-print copies and pre-orders for the game included an art book.
 The game was localized in English and French.

 Initially to be released in 2017, NIS America delayed the Windows version to a later date to improve its performance and localization, where it was released on April 16, 2018.
 The game was released for the Nintendo Switch worldwide in June 2018.
 A version for Amazon Luna was released on October 20, 2020.
 It came in both standard edition and a limited edition with several collectibles.
-A PlayStation 5 version was released in North America on November 15, 2022, in Europe on November 18, and Oceania on November 25.
+A PlayStation 5 version was released worldwide in November 2022.

 The game's animated opening was produced by Studio 3Hz, and was directed by Masayuki Sakoi.
 The CGI in the opening was produced by animation studio Orange.
 A port for Android and iOS, developed by Linekong Entertainment, was announced in April 2019 with a release date originally set for 2020 before being delayed.
 Known as Ys VIII Mobile, it will feature a new party member named Rucol and reimagined locations.

 Reception

 Ys VIII: Lacrimosa of Dana received "generally favorable" reviews for most platforms, according to review aggregator Metacritic; the Windows version received "mixed or average" reviews.
 Famitsu scored the game a 34/40.
-They stated the story is better than predecessors, and liked the pace of battle.
+They stated that the story is better than predecessors, and liked the pace of battle.

 The game's original English localization was met with criticism for its quality.
 In October 2017, Takuro Yamashita, the president and CEO of NIS America, issued a statement personally apologizing for it and announced intentions to fix it.
-An update addressing these concerns, including rerecorded dialogue, was released in January 2018.
+An update addressing these concerns, including fully rerecorded dialogue, was released in January 2018.
 The game's release on Windows was also met with criticism due to its poor technical performance.
 A patch addressing the issues was released in January 2020.

 The game won the award for "Best Action Combat System" at Game Informer's 2017 RPG of the Year Awards.

 Sales

 On its first week of release in Japan, the PlayStation Vita version of Ys VIII: Lacrimosa of Dana reached second place in game sales charts with 43,753 units sold.
 The PlayStation 4 version sold 27,741 units in its first week, surpassing Mario Kart 8 Deluxe.
 Falcom president and game producer Toshihiro Kondo stated that the Nintendo Switch version met sales expectations outside of Japan.
-By October 2018, sales of the game surpassed over 500,000 copies worldwide.
+By October 2018, sales of the game surpassed over 500,000 copies, and by August 2019, had reached over 600,000 copies worldwide.